| Our Fleet

 1978 172N – 9FU

 9FU also came to JAV in Alaska.
 It was living a modest existence with a private owner in Anchorage.
 As with 8WY, JAV installed a fully certified Dynon SkyView avionics system with a GNS430W navigator and Flint Tip Tanks providing over 60 gallons of usable fuel.
+We’ve also installed a new 180hp engine.

 1986 172P – 72L